Last Updated on February 22, 2021

 All that is required is to remove the default square brackets that Google Ads:

-That will exclude any search query that involves the word coloring and its variations.
+That will exclude any search query that involves the word coloring.

 Broad Match vs Modified Broad Match